AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 Here's the breakdown:
-- The companies are grouped together, showing the sum of all funds for each company
+- The companies are grouped together, showing the sum of all funds for each company.
 - The legend on the right tells us the industry each company is part of.
 - Netflix takes the lead with more then 3 times the funds the runner up had!
 - Unsurprisingly, Netflix is considered part of the media industry.